ThexXTURBOXx/shib-uni-passau/README.md

 This is a simple library for Java handling the Shibboleth Login Authentication for the University of Passau.

 ## Sample Project
-There is a [Repository available](https://github.com/ThexXTURBOXx/studip-app-uni-passau), including source code.<br>
+There are [this repository](https://github.com/ThexXTURBOXx/studip-uni-passau) and [this repository](https://github.com/ThexXTURBOXx/studip-app-uni-passau) available, including source code.<br>
 And of course its [release APK](http://femtopedia.de/studip/index.php).

 ## Including as dependency (Gradle)